raspberrypi/pico-project-generator/README.md

    cpp, --cpp           Generate C++ code
   -d DEBUGGER, --debugger DEBUGGER   Select debugger (0 = SWD, 1 = PicoProbe)
 ```
-You can list the features supported by the tools by using `./pico_project --list`.
+You can list the features supported by the tools by using `python3 pico_project --list`.
 These features can
 be added to the project using the `--feature` options, this can be used multiple times.